4d/docs/docs/FormObjects/properties_Text.md

 |180|![](assets/en/FormObjects/orientation3.png)|
 |270|![](assets/en/FormObjects/orientation4.png)|

-In addition to [static text areas](textAndGroupBox_overview.md#text), non-[enterable](properties_Entry.md#enterable) [input](input_overview.md) text objects can be rotated.
+In addition to [static text areas](text.md), [input](input_overview.md) text objects can be rotated when they are non-[enterable](properties_Entry.md#enterable).
 When a rotation property is applied to an input object, the enterable property is removed (if any).
 This object is then excluded from the entry order.